-The idea is to build a reliable and safe team of drivers who understand the importance of safety and prioritize it as much as possible.
+The idea is to build a reliable and safe team of skilled drivers who understand the importance of fleet safety and prioritize it as much as possible.

 After assembling a team of safe and reliable drivers, the next step is to train them.

-Driver training not only reduces the possibility of road accidents, but it also standardizes processes that your fleet follows for smooth operations.
+Driver training not only reduces the possibility of road accidents, but it also standardizes processes that drivers follow for smooth operations.
 From communication to certain driving habits, a comprehensive driver training program should cover everything.

 3. Monitoring driver performance and behavior

-Although driver training is essential, your job doesn’t end here.
-An effective fleet safety program also requires regular monitoring of driver performance and behavior to ensure that drivers are following the fleet safety guidelines and driving safely.
+An effective fleet safety program requires regular monitoring of driver performance and driver behavior to ensure that all drivers are following the fleet safety guidelines and driving safely.

-If you are a KeepTruckin ELD user, the easiest way to keep an eye on driver performance and behavior is by monitoring the driver safety scores section in the KeepTruckin Dashboard.
+If you are a KeepTruckin customer, the easiest way to keep an eye on driver performance and behavior is by monitoring the driver safety scores section in the KeepTruckin Dashboard.

-Recently, we also analyzed our data to identify the top 10 states with the highest incidents of hard braking, excessive acceleration, and hard cornering.
-For more information, read top 10 states with the most unsafe driving behaviors.
+We were able to analyze our data and identify the top 10 states with the highest incidents of hard braking, excessive acceleration, and hard cornering.

 4. Encouraging safe driving practices

-An effective, long-term, and sustainable fleet safety program requires participation from drivers.
+An effective, long-term, and sustainable fleet safety program requires active and continuous participation from all drivers.
 This is why it is important to regularly remind and encourage drivers to follow safe driving practices.

-With the help of driver scorecards, you can track the performance of drivers overtime, identify drivers with the highest safety scores, and recognize improvement over a period of time.
-A performance-based compensation system may lead to a more safe, reliable, and motivated work environment, which can also improve the driver retention rate.
+With the help of driver scorecards, you can track the performance of drivers over time, identify drivers with the highest safety scores, and recognize improvement over a period of time.
+A performance-based compensation system may lead to a more safe, reliable, and motivating work environment, which can also improve the driver retention rate and overall driver happiness.

 5. Vehicle maintenance

-In order to create an effective fleet safety program, you also need to make sure that all the vehicles are safe and in perfect condition.
-A routine inspection process to help prevent unplanned vehicle breakdowns and are an important component part of an effective and well-oiled fleet safety program.
+To create an effective fleet safety program, you also need to make sure that all the vehicles are safe and in good health.
+Routine vehicles inspections help prevent unplanned vehicle breakdowns and are an important component part of an effective and well-oiled fleet safety program.

-Safety isn’t a topic you cover once.
-The idea of safety needs to be reiterated on a regular basis.
+The importance of overall fleet safety needs to be reiterated on a regular basis.

-You can start an internal newsletter that highlights important statistics and news regarding fleet safety.
-You can also share weekly or monthly safety tips with your drivers via emails.
-Attending safety conferences at least once in a year is another way to reinforce the importance of safety.
+Share weekly or monthly safety tips with your drivers via emails.
+Attending safety conferences is also another way to reinforce the importance of safety.
 You can also initiate programs that highlight the safest driver of the month to motivate other drivers.